xcube-dev/xcube/README.md

       Its format should preferably be ISO, but other formats may work as well.

     Options:
-      -o, --output <OUTPUT>  Output file.
+      -o, --output <OUTPUT>  Output path.
 If omitted, output is written to stdout.
       -f, --format <FORMAT>  Output format.
 Currently, only 'csv' is supported.
       -C, --coords           Include cube cell coordinates in output.
       -B, --bounds           Include cube cell coordinate boundaries (if any) in